lfnothias/emp_metabolomics/README.md

 # EMP metabolomics

-The latest metabolomics jobs and methods are available on that repository [https://github.com/lfnothias/emp/blob/release_2.1/methods/methods_release2.md](https://github.com/lfnothias/emp/blob/release_2.1/methods/methods_release2.md).
+The latest *metabolomics data/jobs/results* and methods are available from that repository [https://github.com/lfnothias/emp/blob/release_2.1/methods/methods_release2.md](https://github.com/lfnothias/emp/blob/release_2.1/methods/methods_release2.md).

-The notebooks below were used to preanalysis and prepare the metabolomics results.
+The notebooks below were used to preanalysis and prepare the metabolomics results, including the feature metadata master tables.

-The latest feature metadata tables for Feature-Based Molecular Networking (FBMN) and Classical Molecular Networking (CMN) are in [metabo_feature_metadata](./metabo_feature_metadata).
+The latest *feature metadata* master tables for Feature-Based Molecular Networking (*FBMN*) and Classical Molecular Networking (*CMN*) are in [metabo_feature_metadata](./metabo_feature_metadata).

 ## Prepare feature metadata